mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 [nlra]: https://en.wikipedia.org/wiki/National_Labor_Relations_Act#Collective_bargaining
 [informal-org]: https://en.wikipedia.org/wiki/Informal_organization

-[^talkpay]: I followed [#talkpay](https://fortune.com/2015/05/01/talkpay-twitter-income-inequality/) on May 1, 2015 with interest, and while I have agreed to "my salary is a trade secret" clauses, I generally consider [talking about your salary publicly to be a poor negotiating strategy](http://jacquesmattheij.com/do-not-disclose-your-salary-to-recruiters) and so only talk numbers among close friends.
+[^talkpay]: I followed [#talkpay](https://fortune.com/2015/05/01/talkpay-twitter-income-inequality/) on May 1, 2015 with interest.
+While I have agreed to "my salary is a trade secret" clauses, I consider [talking about your salary publicly to be a poor negotiating strategy](http://jacquesmattheij.com/do-not-disclose-your-salary-to-recruiters).

 Which is a roundabout way of saying my offer wasn't what I was expecting.
 Of course it wasn't -- all I had to go on were the success stories.

 Don't get me wrong -- the salary was a nice upgrade -- but I had been working below market rate for a few years.
 The retention bonus was, as a friend put it, a *nice severance*.
 The new employment contract was draconian enough that I hired a lawyer specializing in employment law[^lawyer].
 The team I helped build was unhappy enough with their offers that we all got together to sit down and talk openly with each other about what someone else thought we were all worth: not much.

-[^lawyer]: This was easily among the best $600 or so I've ever spent, doubly so since I approached it with a mind for learning.
+[^lawyer]: This was some of the best $600 I've ever spent.
 I've used what I learned from this in negotiations since.

 Everyone else had family to support.
 If it weren't for that I would have pushed them all to walk away and find something better.
 I felt guilty because I had encouraged a few of them to stay this long.
 We had a hunch that the three or four month-long integration period until our first payout was going to be miserable.
 No one had a good feeling about signing on, but when you have to sign or lose your job, when you don't have [the ability to walk away][batna], you don't really have any negotiating power.